josvme/ocaml-compiler/tutorial.md

 List.hd and List.tl
 7 :: [];; # To cons

-if 4=8 then 44 else 5;;
+Like haskell returns should be of same time in both branches if 4=8 then 44 else 5;;

 Local binding -> let a=5 in a + 5
 Global binding -> let name = "F2"

-Let is different from haskell, which doesn't allow mutation let a = 4 in let a = a + 2 in let a = a
+Let is different from haskell, which doesn't allow mutation.
+This let actually binds in succession based on previous value. let a = 4 in let a = a + 2 in let a = a